The Benefits of Investing in a 403(b) Plan

 Professional Investment Management

-Many §403(b) plan participants have access to professional investment management programs through Legend Advisory Corporation.
+Many 403(b) plan participants have access to professional investment management programs through Legend Advisory.
 The programs provide built-in diversification, asset allocation techniques, professional investment selection and ongoing investment management through actively managed portfolios.
 The portfolios are monitored regularly and reallocated as deemed necessary in an attempt to capitalize on potential market opportunities.

 While it is often difficult to get started saving for retirement, contributing early and frequently is key.
 Even relatively small contributions made consistently over time can add up.
-(Possible Graphic) Contact your Legend Group Financial Professional today to learn more about saving for retirement with a §403(b) account.
+Contact your Financial Professional today to learn more about saving for retirement with a 403(b) account.